 Yvonne Field OBE, Founder and CEO, The Ubele Initiative

 Ashley, sharing her personal struggles of navigating an anti-racist structure in her organisation, stressed that once the issue of systemic racism is recognised, it cannot be ignored.
+Breaking down systemic silos takes time and effort.
 Leaders should anticipate resistance from all areas of life, not just work – such as at home, in social groups, or even at the pub – it is a personal mindset shift before anything else.
-They must be prepared for serious, ongoing efforts beyond superficial workshops in the name of diversity, as breaking down systemic silos takes time and effort.
+They must be prepared for serious, ongoing efforts beyond superficial and tokenistic workshops.
 Understanding where the power lies within an organisation is crucial, she added.

 Get learning intentionally about race – and keep learning.